Volkswagen Eos Insurance Rates

 Rates are averaged for all Volkswagen Eos models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- High-risk drivers with reckless driving or DUI convictions could be forced to pay on average $1,070 more per year than a safer driver
+- Drivers considered higher risk with a DUI or reckless driving violation may be required to pay an average of $1,070 more every year than a low-risk driver

 Rate Tables and Charts